CVE-2026-40317: CWE-269: Improper Privilege Management in MinecAnton209 NovumOS

 Technical Summary

-NovumOS, a custom 32-bit OS written in Zig and x86 Assembly, contains a privilege escalation vulnerability (CVE-2026-40317) in versions before 0.24.
-The vulnerability is due to Syscall 12 (JumpToUser) accepting an unchecked arbitrary entry point address from user-space registers, permitting any Ring 3 user-mode process to jump to kernel addresses and execute code with Ring 0 privileges.
-This improper privilege management (CWE-269) allows local attackers to gain full kernel-level control.
-The issue was resolved in version 0.24.
-Temporary mitigations include running the OS in single-user mode without Ring 3 and disabling user-mode processes, limiting execution to the kernel shell.
+NovumOS, a custom 32-bit OS written in Zig and x86 Assembly, contains a privilege escalation vulnerability in versions before 0.24.
+Specifically, Syscall 12 (JumpToUser) does not validate the entry point address provided from user-space registers, allowing any Ring 3 user-mode process to jump to kernel addresses and execute arbitrary code with Ring 0 privileges.
+This flaw violates proper privilege management (CWE-269) and input validation (CWE-20).
+The vulnerability has been addressed in version 0.24.
+If immediate patching is not possible, running the OS in single-user mode without Ring 3 and disabling user-mode processes is recommended to mitigate risk.

 Potential Impact